 Compensation and Benefits

 Salary placement is determined by the education, experience, and qualifications the candidate brings to the position, internal equity, and the hiring department’s fiscal resources.
 Starting salary upon appointment is not expected to exceed $4,691 per month.

 San Diego State University offers a rich benefits package that constitutes a major portion of total compensation.
 For more information regarding SDSU benefits, please click here.

-Initial review of the required application materials, including cover letters and resumes, will begin on October 4, 2021.
-To receive full consideration, apply by October 3, 2021.
-This position will remain open until filled.
+Initial review of the required application materials, including cover letters and resumes, will begin on May 18, 2022.
+To receive full consideration, apply by May 17, 2022.
+The position will remain open until filled.